(A pdf version of this policy is available for download here)

 d The Council may appoint standing committees or other committees as may be necessary, and:

-i shall determine their terms of reference including the scheme of delegation and the role of Chairman and Vice-Chairman as ex officio members with or without voting rights;
+i shall determine their terms of reference including the scheme of delegation and the role of Chair and Vice-Chair as ex officio members with or without voting rights;

-ii shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of full Council;
+ii shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council;

 iii shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings;

-iv shall, subject to standing orders 5(b) and (c) above, appoint and determine the terms of office of members of such a committee;
+iv shall, subject to standing orders 5(b) and (c), appoint and determine the terms of office of members of such a committee;

 v may, subject to standing orders 5(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 3 days before the meeting that they are unable to attend;

-vi shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee;
+vi shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee;

-vii shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee;
+vii shall permit a committee other than a standing committee, to appoint its own chair at the first meeting of the committee;

 viii shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three;